Dynatrace allows you to configure your browser monitors easily when first setting them up and at any time thereafter.

 In visual/UI mode, you can avail of these controls to edit events in your script:

 If necessary, you can delete unnecessary events from your clickpath by clicking x under Delete for the respective event.
-You can also add events in edit mode—click Add synthetic event.
+You can also add events—click Add synthetic event.
 Specify a name and the event it should follow.

 Although we do our best to name events intuitively, you can edit event names as required—simply click in the field provided for each event name.